ceomarcusg/ceomarcusg/README.md

 ---

-## 👋 About Me
+## 👋 Professional Summary

-I am a **Web3 content strategist and crypto marketing expert with 20+ years of experience** in content creation, copywriting, and audience engagement.
+Web3 content strategist and crypto marketing expert with 20+ years of experience in content creation, copywriting, and audience engagement.
+A passionate Ethereum enthusiast, adept at transforming complex blockchain concepts into clear, engaging, and accessible content.
+Proven ability to educate global audiences, increase brand awareness, and deliver quality work under tight deadlines.

-I specialize in transforming **complex blockchain concepts** into **clear, engaging, and accessible content**.
-My work focuses on educating global audiences about blockchain, crypto, and decentralized technologies while helping brands grow their presence in Web3.

 ---